celery/celery/docs/userguide/periodic-tasks.rst

 :program:`celery beat` is a scheduler.
 It kicks off tasks at regular intervals, which are then executed by the worker nodes available in the cluster.

-By default the entries are taken from the :setting:`CELERYBEAT_SCHEDULE` setting, but custom stores can also be used, like storing the entries in an SQL database.
+By default the entries are taken from the :setting:`beat_schedule` setting, but custom stores can also be used, like storing the entries in an SQL database.